Coordinated Vehicle Platooning on Tree Networks: Efficient Time Discretization and Strengthened Formulation: Introduction

 \subsubsection{Strategic solution for mining platooning opportunities}

-On the strategic level, the central controller (either a control tower or a cloud) needs to create a plan for route design and travel schedule coordination of multiple vehicles to optimize the overall fuel consumption by enabling achievable platooning.
+On the strategic level, the central controller (either a control tower or a cloud) needs to create a plan for route design and travel schedule coordination of multiple vehicles to optimize the overall fuel consumption (of the system) by enabling achievable platooning.
 Note that the scale of region managed by the central controller can vary.
-In particular, the region can cover a few highway junctions \citep{xiong2021-dyn-prog-veh-platn}, or it can be at the level of a road network that distributes over multiple states \citep{luo2018-veh-platn-mult-speeds,luo2020-route-then-sched-vehicle-platn}.
+In particular, the region can cover a few highway junctions, referring to \cite{xiong2021-dyn-prog-veh-platn}, or it can be at the level of a road network that distributes over multiple states, referring to \cite{luo2018-veh-platn-mult-speeds} and \cite{luo2020-route-then-sched-vehicle-platn}.
 In general, there could be central controllers managing regions at different scale that form a top-down hierarchy.
-There is a series of investigation on optimal plan for platooning of a handful of vehicles using mathematical programming based models \citep{Baskar2009a,2016-coord-platn-routing,Hoef2015a:acc:15}.
-Some models integrate route design, time coordination and speed control to find an optimal plan that covers the strategic level and tactical level operations to minimize the overall fuel consumption during the entire process \citep{Kammer2013,Liang2014,Hoef2015a:acc:15,Baskar2013}.
+There is a series of investigation on optimal plan for platooning of a handful of vehicles using mathematical programming based models, referring to \cite{Baskar2009a}, \cite{2016-coord-platn-routing}, \cite{Hoef2015a:acc:15}.
+Some models integrate route design, time coordination and speed control to find an optimal plan to minimize the overall fuel consumption during the entire process, referring to \cite{Kammer2013}, \cite{Liang2014}, \cite{Hoef2015a:acc:15} and \cite{Baskar2013}.
+The quantitative impact of traffic flow and road capacity on the platoon formation is also incorporated in some studies, referring to \cite{Baskar2009:itsc:09}, and \cite{Baskar2013}.
 These models often contain nonlinear terms in the objective to count the impact of speed change on the fuel saving factor.
-Some other models focus on high-level planning using mixed-integer linear programs with an overall fuel saving factor that only differentiates lead and trailing vehicles but not intending to model the platoon formation process, and hence these models are better at scale \citep{Larson2014d,Larsson2015,luo2018-veh-platn-mult-speeds,luo2020-route-then-sched-vehicle-platn}.
-There are some other studies using local search to propose routes suitable for platooning \citep{Doremalen2014,Larson2013b:itsc:13}.
-As the platooning process involves speed change and catch-up, dynamic programming is also a useful tool to model it at the tactical level \citep{Valdes2012,xiong2021-dyn-prog-veh-platn}.
+Some other models focus on high-level planning using mixed-integer linear programs with an overall fuel saving factor that only discriminates lead and trailing vehicles but not intending to model the platoon formation process, and hence these models are better at scale, referring to \cite{Larson2014d}, \cite{Larsson2015}, \cite{luo2018-veh-platn-mult-speeds} and \cite{luo2020-route-then-sched-vehicle-platn}.
+There are some other studies using local search to propose routes suitable for platooning, referring to \cite{Doremalen2014}, \cite{Larson2013b:itsc:13}.
+As the platooning process involves speed change and catch-up, dynamic programming is also a useful tool to model it at the tactical level, referring to studies in \cite{Valdes2012} and \cite{xiong2021-dyn-prog-veh-platn} as examples.
 Recently, \cite{xiong2021-dyn-prog-veh-platn} developed a novel stochastic dynamic programming model to optimize the platooning process focusing on the case when multiple vehicles merge at the highway junction. \cite{luo2020-route-then-sched-vehicle-platn} established a novel repeatedly route-then-schedule framework for solving coordinated vehicle platooning problem with time constraints for hundreds of vehicles distributed over the road network.
-The quantitative impact of traffic flow and road capacity on the platoon formation is also counted in some literature \citep{Baskar2009:itsc:09,Baskar2013}.